jzerbe/jzerbe.github.com/_posts/2013-06-23-two-quickies-in-south-pike-national-forest.md

 published: false
 ---
-[Pike and San Isabel National Forests](http://www.fs.usda.gov/psicc/) runs Southeast from Frisco to Colorado Springs, hemmed in by CO-9, US-24, I-25, I-70;
+[Pike and San Isabel National Forests](http://www.fs.usda.gov/psicc/) run Southeast from Frisco to Colorado Springs, hemmed in by CO-9, US-24, I-25, I-70;
 quite an area.

 The two __out and back__ trails in this post are located just South of